krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 -------------------------------------------

 .. note ::
-    tl;dr This code uses distributed memory parallelism with the MPI4py package.
+    This code uses distributed memory parallelism with the MPI4py package.

 When constructing models at scale, the primary computational bottleneck in the *DistMesh* algorithm becomes the time spent in the Delauany triangulation algorithm, which occurs each iteration of the mesh generation step.
 The other steps involving the formation and calculation of the target sizing field and signed distance function are far less demanding.
 Using *MPI4py*, I implemented a simplified version of the [hpc_del]_ to parallelize the Delaunay triangulation algorithm.
 This approach scales well and reduces the time spent performing each meshing iteration thus making the approach feasible for large-scale 3D mesh generation applications.
 The domain is decomposed into axis-aligned *slices* than cut one axis of the domain.
 While this strategy doesn't fare well with load balancing, it simplifies the implementation and runtime communication cost associated with neighboring processor exchanges.